cirruslabs/cirrus-ci-docs/docs/faq.md

 ## Instance failed to start!

-It means that Cirrus CI have made a successful API call to a [computing service](guide/supported-computing-services.md) to allocate resources.
+It means that Cirrus CI has made a successful API call to a [computing service](guide/supported-computing-services.md) to allocate resources.
 But a requested resource wasn't created.

 If it happened for an OSS project, please contact [support](support.md) immediately.
 Otherwise check your cloud console first